 "You can carry the virus without feeling the symptoms; many viruses get aboard cruise ships when someone is carrying the virus in their intestinal tract but hasn't felt the symptoms yet," explains Schaffner.
 He adds that you can still spread the virus even after you're feeling better, so it also gets aboard cruises when people who were sick a week ago are feeling better but are still contagious.

-How can you avoid becoming infected?
+4. How can you prevent norovirus?

 All experts agree that the best way to protect yourself is through good hand hygiene — wash thoroughly before touching food and after using the bathroom.
 "The soap does not have to be antibacterial as this is ineffective against viruses," Gibson points out, adding that studies have shown that hand sanitizers do not effectively kill noroviruses.
 Since the virus spreads most rapidly among people in enclosed environments, Schaffner advises avoiding foods that aren't cooked — like sandwiches and salads — during an outbreak because the person who prepared the food might be carrying the virus.